-Compression set for the surveillance O-rings is calculated assuming a nominal initial O-ring thickness since the actual initial dimensions are unknown.
+A nominal initial O-ring thickness is assumed in calculating compression set of surveillance O-rings since the actual initial dimensions are unknown.
 This introduces an uncertainty band for the surveillance O-rings of +/- 12 percentage points.
-Note that some of the compression set values in Figure 8b are negative (as low as -10%).
+Note that some of the compression set values in Figure 5b are negative (as low as -10%).
 Since negative compression set values are not physically meaningful for this O-ring configuration, these data points likely reflect an initial O-ring thickness less than nominal.
 If a similar scatter exists for initial O-ring thickness greater than nominal, then the maximum final compression set values for surveillance O-rings could be well under 20%.
 Whatever degree of scatter has resulted from variation in the initial O-ring thickness is equally applicable to both the initial and final compression set values.